quickandeasyapplications-sudo/communication-hub-demo/DEPLOYMENT.md

-# Deployment Guide for Quick and Easy Tech Communication Hub
+# Commercial Deployment Guide for Quick and Easy Tech Communication Hub (Client & Server)

 This guide provides detailed instructions for deploying the Communication Hub application in various environments.